 In a large bowl, combine all of the ingredients until well-mixed.

 Preheat oven to 375°F. Place the mixture in a lightly greased 8”x 8” baking pan or 9-inch pie pan.
 Bake for about 40 - 45 minutes if using the 8-inch pan, or 30 -35 minutes if using the 9-inch pan.
-The top should be lightly olden brown and a knife inserted in the center should come out clean.
+The top should be lightly golden brown and a knife inserted in the center should come out clean.